deNBI/simpleVMWorkshop/part4.md

 Finally, you may want to publish your results once you are done with your research project.
 You could provide your data and tools via your snapshot and volumes to a reviewer, who could reproduce your results.
+Alternatively, you can also provide the Rmarkdown document together with the input data to reproduce the last part of the analysis and the visualization.

 Back to [Part 3](part3.md)